AmitaVarma/cs-205-project/README.md

 ## Setup

 ### AWS Credentials
-First, one needs to ensure that their AWS credential are added to a yml file and added the main instance.
+First, to allow the instance to access our S3 bucket, we added our AWS credential information to yml file to the main instance.
 The file must contain the following:

 aws_access_key_id: 'AWS_ACCESS_KEY_ID'